Assessment: General Clinical Nursing Seminar

 - The difference between primary and secondary assessment

 - How to select the correct assessment tool

-- Update your knowledge on anatomy and physiology in relation to a wide range of systems, and common or serious presentations
+- Anatomy and physiology in relation to a wide range of systems, including common or serious presentations

 - Stepping up your clinical reasoning skills

-- Numerous case studies to highlight key findings, and commonly missed signs and symptoms
+- Numerous case studies to highlight key findings, as well as commonly missed signs and symptoms

 Attend this two-day seminar if you have not had formal education on this topic in the past 12 months.
 Book now!

 A fundamental aspect of nursing care is the ability to conduct a comprehensive patient assessment and interpret and act on the relevant findings.
 New techniques and evidence are always emerging, which will impact on assessment knowledge and skills that already exist.
 Closing the gap between what is already known and any new aspects of assessment is necessary if critical thinking is to be maintained at a high level.